rgokulnath24/javascript_projects/README.md

-# 🚀 JavaScript Projects
+# 🌐 Frontend Playground

-This repository is a collection of my **JavaScript projects** ranging from beginner-friendly mini apps to more advanced problem-solving exercises.
-The goal of this repo is to **strengthen core JavaScript concepts** and showcase practical implementations.
+This repository is a collection of my **small frontend projects** ranging from beginner-friendly mini apps to UI experiments.
+The goal of this repo is to **practice and strengthen my skills in HTML, CSS, Bootstrap, Tailwind, and JavaScript** by building practical, interactive projects.

 ---

 ## 📌 Features
-- Multiple projects organized in a single repo
+- Collection of mini projects in a single repo
-- Covers **fundamental JavaScript concepts** (arrays, objects, DOM, async, ES6+)
+- Covers **core frontend technologies** (HTML, CSS, JS)
+- Uses **Bootstrap and Tailwind CSS** for responsive layouts and styling
-- Beginner to advanced level practice
+- Beginner to intermediate level practice
-- Easy to navigate folder structure
+- Well-organized folder structure for easy navigation

 ---

 ## 🛠️ Tech Stack
-- **JavaScript (ES6+)** – core language for all projects
-- **HTML5** – structure for projects
+- **HTML5** – structure for web pages
-- **CSS3** – styling and UI enhancements
+- **CSS3** – custom styling
+- **Bootstrap 5** – responsive grid, components, and utilities
+- **Tailwind CSS** – utility-first styling framework
+- **JavaScript (ES6+)** – DOM manipulation, array/object methods, interactivity

+---